DZBohan/final_project/README.md

 Terminal run `bash change_name.sh sample2id_lower.txt`

 The files whose names are replaced are stored in the `file2id_lower `directory.

-### 3.3 Deletion of unwanted files
+### 3.3 Deletion of Unwanted Files

 The TCGA data numbers of the unwanted files were recorded and deleted according to the 3 selection principles described previously.

 22 files were selected from Upper lobe lung cancer that needed to be removed.
 10 were selected from Lower lobe lung cancer.
-So, the final number of Counts files for both is 134:81.
+Therefore, the final number of Counts files for both is 134:81.

 [The file name of the deleted files](https://github.com/DZBohan/zhangboh_final_project/blob/main/Files/3.3_deleted%20files.txt)

 [215 count files](https://drive.google.com/drive/folders/1JpWD33umLiS46DZUPZbMImvW5mdi9KvM)

-## 4.Load count files into the vignette
+## 4. Load Count Files into Vignette

+### 4.1 Prefix Adding

-### 4.1 Adding prefix to the count files using a bash script
+Adding prefix to the count files using a bash script

 Because the files need to be loaded together when loading into the vignette.
 I use a bash script to add the prefix `upperlobe- `and `lowerlobe-` to the count files of upper lobe lung cancer and lower lobe lung cancer respectively.
 For example: `upperlobe-TCGA-NJ-A55R-01A-11R-A262-07.count`.
 This way I can put both sets of count files into the same directory `file_all` and use `regular expressions`  to take out "upperlobe" and "lowerlobe" from the file names as conditions.

 **The script of lowerlobe**